behreajj/AsepriteAddons/README.md

 end
 ```

-`for` loops follow the same tripartite structure as programming languages like C#, Java and JavaScript.
+`for` loops follow a tripartite structure similar to programming languages like C#, Java and JavaScript.
 The comparison in the second portion and increment in the third are implied.
-However, the comparison is upper bound _inclusive_, not exclusive.
+In Lua, the comparison is upper bound _inclusive_, not exclusive.
 A loop is initiated by `do` and concluded with `end`.

 Conditional blocks are structured as in the following example,